nima-siboni/epydemy/README.md

 * blue squares: work-places
 * red triangles: homes
 * red cross: social-places

-and in the lower panel the time evolution of different populations are depicted.
+and in the lower panel the time evolution of different populations are depicted (in arbitrary units).